GEOG 204 – Spatial Analysis

 Class Meetings: MWF 11 – 11:50 a.m., F 12 – 1:40 p.m.; Henson Hall 153

 Course Description: This course will introduce the basics of statistics and their applications in geographic research.
 You will be exposed to both descriptive and inferential statistics, with an emphasis on geographic applications.
 This course focuses on statistical analysis and spatial statistics, since these methods are crucial to anyone having to deal with spatially-oriented problems.
 Applications from both human and physical geography will be used for in-class examples and out-of-class exercises.
-In class, problems will be presented and output interpreted using Minitab statistical software, but you may use any software system you wish.
+In class, problems will be presented and output interpreted using Minitab statistical software or Excel, but you may use any software system you wish.
 After finishing this class, students are expected to be able to know how to collect data, choose the appropriate statistical techniques and analyze the data according to their research questions.

 Exams: This course has a total of three exams during the semester as well as a final exam.
 Each exam is worth 60 points and the final exam is worth 120 points (a total of 300 points for all exams).
 Each exam will be administered as scheduled.
 All exams count for a portion of the final grade; none can be dropped.
 Very few if any numerical calculations are required in the exams.
 Questions are a mix of objective (multiple choice, matching, fill in, simple graphics) and essays.
 Questions involve: (1) basic knowledge of the characteristics and factual information associated with a statistical technique or concept; (2) understanding and interpretation of the purposes and objectives of a technique; (3) explanation of why a technique is important, and the limitations of the technique; (4) creative identification of geographic problems that can be solved by a technique; and (5) the ability to decide which statistical technique is most appropriate, when presented with a geographic data set of a research problem.